 LEAF is a secure, feature-rich, customizable embedded Linux network appliance for use in a variety of network topologies.
 Although it can be used in other ways, it's primarily used as a Internet gateway, router, firewall, and wireless access point.

 Release Notes: This release adds the long-awaited Package Dependency Auto-Loading enhancement, support for the Apple Filing Protocol (AFP) server, the NDP Proxy Daemon, and an update of dnsmasq to the latest version, with dhcpd6 and router advertisement features.

 Linux Huawei Unlocker is a tool that attempts to automatically remove the carrier lock on Huawei mobile broadband modems from the Linux command line.
 It automatically finds IMEIs, calculates unlock codes, checks SIM lock status, displays remaining unlock attempts, and asks the user for confirmation before trying the unlock code.

 Release Notes: This release improves feedback to the user and specifically warns against use of certain modems (E220 and E353) which have been reported as resistant to this tool.
 All improvements are minor, but users are advised to update to benefit from the warnings.

-JFile builds on JActor and Jid, adding file persistence and durable transaction processing with a throughput of 900 thousand transactions per second and a latency of 3 ms.
+JFile builds on JActor and Jid, adding file persistence and an in-memory database which has a throughput of one million transactions per second when running on an i7 with SSD.

 Release Notes: Timestamps are now unique (within limits).
 The generateCheckpoints flag can now be overridden.
 Deprecated JActor methods are no longer used.